Subhas Chandra Bose - In Jail, Exiled in Europe, President of Haripura Congress

 Subhas in Europe - The Foundations of a Future World Leader

 Subhas left for Europe in January 1935 for treatment of his failing health.
 Subhas Chandra Bose was initially allowed to visit Austria, Italy, France and Switzerland on medical grounds.
 He could get to travel to the Balkan countries of Hungary and Czechoslovakia in 1933, along with Yugoslavia, Romania, Spain, Portugal, Greece, Turkey, Sweden, Norway and Denmark.
 Originally he was not allowed to visit Germany or UK.
 But as a result of vigorous persuasion and support by few British MPs, he could visit Germany on medical grounds.
-But he was not permitted to visit England.
+He was not permitted to visit England.
 He was also allowed to visit Poland, Belgium and Holland, but he could not secure a visa for Russia.
-Even though Subhas had a leftist bend of mind he was not exactly enamoured by Communist ideals.
+Even though Subhas had a leftist bend of mind he was not exactly enamoured by the Communist ideals.
 His initial thoughts were to curve out an ideal state by taking the good practices of both Fascism and Communism.
 Fascism acquired a negative contour only after WW2 and before that it was another political ideology, so there should not be any surprise.
 He of course saw through the hollowness of both the ideals when put to practise.
+Leftism to him was to be rooted in India's own heritage, culture and civilization and not some borrowed ideals from foreign soil.
+His Socialism was rooted in the Vedanta philosophy of Swami Vivekananda - of respecting and recognizing people and giving equal treatment on the basis of the inherent Divinity of Mankind.

 He visited Germany on grounds of medical examination but took the opportunity to meet some of the key Nazi leaders and officers of the foreign office to seek moral and material support for India.
 Before returning to India however Bose was thoroughly disillusioned with Hitler's Germany.
 He objected to some of the viewpoints of Hitler about India in his book Mein Kampf.
 He also said that, "I regret that I have to return to India with the conviction that the new Nationalism of Germany is not only narrow and selfish, but also arrogant."
 He met Mussolini in January 1935 and presented him a copy of his book, the Indian Struggle published in London in 1934.
 While staying in Rome, Subhas also met Amanulla, the king of Afghanistan, who was sympathetic to the cause of Indian independence.
 Subhas has unequivocally followed a principle which he had advocated for his countrymen from Geneva in 1934, "In the domain of our external policy, our own socio political views or predilections should not prejudice us against people or nations holding different views, whose sympathy we may nevertheless be able to acquire.
 This is a universal cardinal principle in external policy and it is because of this principle today in Europe a pact between Soviet Russia and Fascist Italy is not only a possibility but an accomplished feat.
 Therefore, in our external policy we should heartily respond to any sympathy for India which we may find in any part of the world."
 This was a worldview totally in contrast with that of Jawaharlal Nehru's, who only wanted popularity.
 Bose had one objective in mind - to play one imperialist force against another and thus weaken them considerably to achieve his own end.
 A great man had remarked much later, "In the matter of policy one should be able to combine Shakuni (who would pit one power against another by pretending to advise), Bhisma (the grand old man who would renounce his kingdom but fight for it selflessly) and Krishna (the divine incarnation who would decide the fate of humankind through superior policies and strategies, who would uphold righteousness or dharma against injustice or adharma).
 On 3rd April 1935 Bose met Romaine Rolland in Geneva.
 The meeting was positive and Romaine Rolland, who had great respect for Ramakrishna and Vivekananda, having authored books on their lives, had great expectations from India.
 Bose visited Yugoslavia, Turkey, Bulgaria, Hungary, Romania and Ireland. he was impressed by the achievements of Kemal Ataturk in modernizing Turkey.
 He became great friends with de Valera, the president of Ireland and leader of Sinn Fein.
 While observing the weaknesses of Communism Subhas had opined that Communism as a model would not work in India primarily because it is Godless and India is spiritual in its core.
 But he was certain that Communism will have some impact on the modern socio economic development.
 About Nazis, Subhas admired their ability to plan, execute and work in a disciplined manner with a lightning speed.
 The blog posts given below talk about Subhas's activities in London, taken from the reminiscences of his nephew Amiya Nath Bose - 1) Meeting with Rajani Dutta and De Valera and 2) Meeting with Bertrand Russell.